csoeller/PYME-extra-sample-data/data/MT-DNA-PAINT/ReadMe.md

 **Note**: Some further data is available from the metadata in the `h5r` file.
 Please consult the metadata tab in `visGUI`.

-### Notes

-Add free form notes here, e.g. what this sample demonstrates, what is done in the notebook accompanying the data, etc.

 ### Supplied recipe [optional]